HenkKin/DataAccessClient/README.md

 `dotnet ef database update [migrationname] --context YourDbContext`

 Note: when only one DbContext exists in your project, you can skip te --context and the --output-dir (default folder will be: Migrations)

+### Debugging

+If you want to debug the source code, thats possible.
+[SourceLink](https://github.com/dotnet/sourcelink) is enabled.
+To use it, you  have to change Visual Studio Debugging options:

+Debug => Options => Debugging => General

+Set the following settings:

+[ ] Enable Just My Code
+[X] Enable source server support
+[X] Enable source link support

+Now you can use 'step into' (F11).